House and Garden Tour

 Pots and FernsPots and Ferns...

 Peeping around the side of the house towards the Laundry Garden there are many beautiful late spring surprises.
-Where did those luscious Lupins come from?
+It's the perfect place for some pots filled with foliage plants.
 And the ferns?
 Every year there are new clumps of this and that in my house gardens.

 David AustinDavid Austin's Mary Rose...

 The small garden immediately outside the big bay window features Mary Rose, one of David Austin's famous English roses.
-There are also white Flower Carpet roses planted in here, with lots of self-sown blue forget-me-nots.
+There are also white Flower Carpet roses planted in here, with lots of self-sown blue forget-me-nots and nigella.

 Crab-Apple TreeCrab-Apple Tree...